fdb/sintlucasmasters/2022/students/justine-lambrechts.md

   - https://justinelambrechts.com/
   - https://www.instagram.com/lambrechts_justine/
 ---
-As a painter, the starting point for my project was research on materiality by translating sculptural elements to canvas.
-More specifically, these sculptures ranged from abstract still lives out of clay to carved and painted stones.
+As a painter, the starting point for my practice was my research on materiality by translating sculptural elements to canvas.
+More specifically, these sculptures ranged from abstract still lives out of clay to carved stones.

-This translation of a sculptural medium with its own properties and logic to a flat surface causes friction between media as well as a feeling of alienation of the painted subject.
-Moreover, this estrangement is emphasized by enlarging compositions and placing them out of context.
+This translation of a sculptural medium with its own tangeable properties and logic to a flat surface causes friction between media as well as a feeling of alienation of the painted subject itself.
+Characteristics of sculptural media become internalized by a 2D surface.
+Moreover, this estrangement is emphasized by enlarging their scale and putting them out of context.

-In a practice where sculpture and painting are intertwined, I am building an earthly world infiltrated by the artificial.
+In a practice where sculpture and painting are intertwined, I am building a visual world with an affinity for the natural, subtly infiltrated by the artificial.